opa334/libSandy/README.md

 Unfortunately there is no documentation whatsoever of sandbox extensions, so take all of the above information with a grain of salt.

 The problem is that when hooking system processes, entitlements aren't an option as you cannot change them on existing processes.
-So when you want to hook an existing process (instead of creating a new binary entirely), the only way to get sandbox extensions is to retrieve them from another process and them consume them, this is what libSandy internally does.
+So when you want to hook an existing process (instead of creating a new binary entirely), the only way to get sandbox extensions is to retrieve them from another process and then consume them, this is what libSandy internally does.

 ## How libSandy uses sandbox extensions